Allegiance: Neptune Foundation [Trinity Continuum]

 Human factors often complicate the Foundation’s missions as well — members might be called on to evacuate civilians from a conflict zone, have to fend off armed looters during a mission to supply aid after a natural disaster, or deal with local corruption to secure aid deliveries.
 In a series featuring a mixed group of characters, the Neptune Foundation could take the lead in emergency response and bring together experts from various allegiances, or provide aid and support for a philanthropic action organized by another party.
 Likewise, Neptune members could call on or work with any other allegiance if a crisis demanded it.

-10 responses to “Allegiance: Neptune Foundation [Trinity Continuum]”
+10 thoughts on “Allegiance: Neptune Foundation [Trinity Continuum]”

 Also I have the urge to re-enact a Trinity campaign entirely with puppets.
 Puppet Action Role Playing or PARPing if you will, although I’m more of a Captain Scarlet and the Mysterons fan myself :).